Safranin O Stain 1%, Aqueous

 APPLICATION:

-Newcomer Supply Safranin O Stain for Cartilage procedure is used to stain cartilage, mucin, and mast cell granules in tissue sections and can assist in demonstrating articular cartilage loss in arthritic and other articular disease processes.
+Newcomer Supply Safranin O Stain for Cartilage procedure is to stain cartilage, mucin, and mast cell granules in tissue sections and assist in demonstrating articular cartilage loss in arthritic and other articular disease processes.

 Safranin O is a basic dye that stains growth plate cartilage and articular cartilage (proteoglycans, chondrocytes and type II collagen) varying shades of red.
 The intensity of Safranin O staining is proportional to the proteoglycan content in the cartilage tissue.
-Fast Green counterstains the non-collagen sites and provides a clear contrast to the Safranin O staining.
+Fast Green counterstains the non-collagen sites and provides clear contrast to Safranin O staining.

 METHOD: